panzi/WordCountBot/README.md

 ### !commands

-Show the list of commands.
+Show the list of commands (ignoring aliases).

 ### !join channel